stabilit/service-connector/java/kitBuild/src/main/resources/provided/readme.txt

  Software removal
  ----------------
  1. Stop the running SC
- 2. Find directories configured in sc.properties or log4j-sc.properties as:
+ 2. Find directories configured in sc.properties or logback configuration file as:
  			- the log directory
  			- the root.pidPath
  			- the root.dumpPath